fentresspaul61B/Jellyfish-Videos/README.md

 to reference video, not on inference id, so need to figure out a way to sync the reference ID, with the process of dragging, and dropping the video.

+Use Infrastructure as code, so when the script is generalized, I can spin up multiple different video generators, on different servers.